ACM40960/project-bayesian-stock-impact-estimation/README.md

 ## Acknowledgments

 - **VADER** sentiment (NLTK)
-- **PyMC / ArviZ** for Bayesian modeling & diagnostics
 - Public headline sources used by the app; Yahoo price data
 - **UCD — ACM40960 Projects in Maths Modelling**

 ---